Alpha BRAIN Review

 Rating: 8 / 10

-Alpha BRAIN is relatively cheap as far as nootropics go.
-(Many nootropics can cost more than your monthly Internet bill.)
-But before you make a decision, check the ingredients list: some more expensive nootropics have more than twice the amount of ingredients with solid clinical backing, giving you more bang for your buck.
+However, Alpha BRAIN is relatively cheap as far as nootropics go.
+(Many nootropics can cost more than your monthly internet bill.)
+But before you make a decision, check the ingredients list: some more expensive nootropics can have over twice the amount of potentially beneficial ingredients with more promising research behind them than the less-expensive option, giving you more bang for your buck.

 Cost per containerCost per servingBulk or subscription savings?